ThoughtfulDev/EagleEye/README.md

 $ sudo pip3 install --upgrade beautifulsoup4 html5lib spry
 ```

-### Firefox installation

-Regardless of which option you choose make sure that you have Firefox installed.

-If you are running a desktop version of Debian or Arch you likely have this installed already.

-If you are not running a desktop version you may need to manually install.

-### Geckodriver

-Once Firefox is installed, download the [latest release](https://github.com/mozilla/geckodriver/releases/latest) of the Geckodriver for you Architecture.
+If Firefox is installed, download the [latest release](https://github.com/mozilla/geckodriver/releases/latest) of the Geckodriver for you Architecture.

 **If you get a `broken pipe` Error use Geckodriver Version 0.19.1.**